-Crow Wing County Sexual Assault Services: 218-828-0494 WeAre-The Clinic 218-454-1546 Local Police Department: Complainants may file a police report with the appropriate la
+Crow Wing County Sexual Assault Services: 218-828-0494

+WeAre-The Clinic 218-454-1546 WeAre the Clinic also maintains two offices on campus, C 101 and C 103.

+Local Police Department:

 Complainants may file a police report with the appropriate law enforcement agency.
-For on campus incidents contact the Brainerd or Staples Police Department by calling 9-911 (on campus phone) or 911.
+For on campus incidents contact the Brainerd or Staples Police Department by calling 911.

 If complainants would like assistance in filing a police report, the CLC Security Department and/or Title IX Office can assist you.
 Campus Security has information on additional local resources available to victims of sexual violence.
-In order to reduce contact between complainant and the alleged assailant, the College will, upon request, attempt to provide a change in classes if the accommodation is reasonably available.
+To reduce contact between complainant and the alleged assailant, the College will, upon request, attempt to provide a change in classes if the accommodation is reasonably available.
 Requests to arrange for a change in class schedule can be made to the Title IX Officer.
 Changes in campus housing requests can be made to the Title IX Officer.
 The complainant has the right to petition for an Order for Protection (OFP) or a Harassment Restraining Order (HRO).
 Campus Security has information available on how to file for and request an OFP or HRO.
 The Security Department will assist in the enforcement of all lawful OFPs and HROs.
 If an OFP or HRO is issued complainants are encouraged to file a copy with the CLC Security Department and Title IX Officer.
 Complainants may contact the Minnesota Crime Victims Reparations Board at 651-201-7300.
-The Crime Victims Reparations Board provides financial help to victims and their families for losses incurred as a result of a violent crime.
+The Crime Victims Reparations Board provides financial help to victims and their families for losses incurred because of a violent crime.

 Additional community resources:

-Central Lakes College Counseling, Brainerd, 218-855-8015 Sexual Assault Services, 218-828-0494 Brainerd Police Department, 218-829-2805 Central Lakes College Counseling, Staples, 218-855-8015 Hands of Hope Crisis Line, 800-682-4547 Staples Police Department, 218-894-1841 The Women's Shelter: 218-828-1216
+Central Lakes College Counseling, Brainerd, 218-855-8024/Staples 218- 894-8114 Sexual Assault Services, 218-828-0494 Brainerd Police Department, 218-829-2805 Central Lakes College Counseling, Staples, 218-855-8024 Hands of Hope Crisis Line, 800-682-4547 Staples Police Department, 218-894-1841 The Women's Shelter: 218-828-1216